AdobeDocs/ffs-translate-lipsync/src/pages/getting_started/storage_solutions/index.md

   6. In the **Network** tab, you'll see a GET call using a pre-signed URL to use to download the file.
   7. Copy that URL to use in the API.

+## Using Frame.io Developer APIs

+Refer to [Frame.io API guide](https://developer.frame.io/api/reference/) to create assets and get their pre-signed URL.

 ## Using Google's direct link service

 You can use [Google's direct link service](https://sites.google.com/site/gdocs2direct/?authuser=1&pli=1) to generate downloadable public links for your files by following the instructions on the page.